If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 AlexKiddEC-Janken Lose JP.png AlexKiddEC-Janken-Lose US-EU.png AlexKiddEC-Janken Lose KR.png

 In the Japanese version only, the animation for a character losing in a game of Janken would result in them losing their clothes.
-All other versions however change this to an anvil falling on their heads.
+All other versions however change this to a weight falling on their heads.
 Also, the final boss will be covering himself after his defeat in the Japanese version, while in other versions he just keeps waving his arms.

 The Korean version replaces the "Janken-Po!" voice sample with the stage start jingle.